Updated June 7, 2023

 Python is the primary programming language for various application development processes, including web-based applications, data analytical applications, and machine learning implementation.
 Some alternate options for Python are NodeJS, Ruby, PHP, Golang, Java, and Scala.
 Most of these Python alternate frameworks or platforms offer all of the functions of Python, and a few have partial features of Python combined with their improved qualities, which makes them either equal to or finer than Python.

 List of Python Alternatives

-Below is the Different Python Alternatives which are as follows:
+Below are the different Python Alternatives which are as follows:

-- It is an object-oriented language like python, which is used to handle bulky applications carrying very involved business logic.
+- It is an object-oriented language like Python, which handles bulky applications carrying very involved business logic.

-- Many products have been developed using Java and currently, all the upcoming versions are being handled by Oracle Corporation.
+- Many products have been developed using Java, and Oracle Corporation is currently handling all the upcoming versions.

 - You can follow design patterns implementation using concepts of abstract classes, inheritance, interfaces, etc.

 - Rest Webservices, SOAP web service can be developed with Java (web services are used for inter-application communication).